Below we present the complete text of The Transformed Metropolis; episode 4 of The Reanimator’s Revenge.

 CASTING SHEETS — MINOR CHARACTERS

 LOOTERS: I’m not a bad person.
 It’s just that an opportunity like this is hard to let pass.
-A couple of days from now, everything will be back the way it was — only difference is I’ll have some things I otherwise couldn’t afford.
+A couple of days from now, everything will be back the way it was — the only difference is, I’ll have some things I otherwise couldn’t afford.

 POLICEMAN: It’s my job to keep the streets clear of the parasites and vermin who’d take advantage of a catastrophe.
 I’ve got family who have been infected with… whatever this disease is and I’ve no tolerance for the maggots who are trying to take advantage of it.

 RADIO ANNOUNCER: I’m the voice of reason in times of trouble.
 I provide soothing authoritative commentary that people trust.
 When the world is falling to pieces you can tune in to me for the comfort you need.